About the Internet-Based TOEFL Test

-CBT: The TOEFL test on computer combines many of the same question types as the traditional paper-based test with new question types that can be offered only in the computer format.
+IBT: The TOEFL test on computer combines many of the same question types as the traditional paper-based test with new question types that can be offered only in the computer format.
 This is an easy-to-use testing system for even the most basic computer users.

 Section 1: Listening

 Section 2: Structure (Grammar)

 Measures the ESL student’s ability to understand North American English.

 2. Structure & Written Expression